Managing The Job Safety Analysis (JSA) Process

 2. Improved Morale.
 A workforce that feels safe works harder and is more loyal to its management team.

 3. Improved Company Culture.
-A workforce that feels that their safety and well-being are essential to their employer will be happier and more willing to participate in a team-oriented culture within the workplace.
+A workforce that feels that their safety and well-being are essential to their employer will be happier and more willing to participate in a team-oriented workplace culture.

 4. Reduced Risk.
 When you work hard to eliminate hazards, you also eliminate company and management risk exposure.